 Configuring and Deploying the Access Point

 This section describes how to connect the access point to a wireless LAN controller.
-The configuration process takes place on the controller.
-See the Cisco Wireless LAN Controller Configuration Guide for additional information.
+Because the configuration process takes place on the controller, see the Cisco Wireless LAN Controller Configuration Guide for additional information.